isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-have-bones/index.md

 ## Conclusions
 All Lizard species have bones that are collectively linked to aid them in protection and locomotion.
 The bones are classified under either appendicular skeleton or axial skeleton.

-Main functions of the bones include support, protection of internal organs and offer options for attachment of body muscles. �The total number of bones vary according to size and species of lizard.
+Main functions of the bones include support, protection of internal organs and offer options for attachment of body muscles.
+The total number of bones vary according to size and species of lizard.
 Lizards have an average of 28 specialized bones.